tomexlol/solo-star-miner-frontend/README.md

 Players can use a telescope to find the approximate area and time of the next landing.

-Clicking the star only once will make your character mine it for up to 25 minutes without further interaction.
+Clicking the Crashed Star one time will make your character mine it for up to 25 minutes without any further clicks.

 A decently sized star can last a single player around 2 to 3 hours.
 This means that, if you find a good Solo Star, you can train your Mining skill for around 3 hours while clicking under 10 times.